 Right now, while you are sitting there

 reading this, your spinal discs are slowly deteriorating.

-There is no need for panic.
+no need for panic.
 It is an extraordinarily slow process.
+But it is occurring.

 You cannot feel the slow deterioration of spinal discs.
 You are likely to be aware of your discs only in circumstances

 involving an injury such as a sprain, fall, auto collision or other mishap.

 Proper spinal care essential for healthy spinal discs.

 The best way to slow this deterioration is to maintain healthy function of your spinal joints.
 That involves